gjermundgaraba/bjaanes.github.io/_posts/2015-07-05-how-i-dealt-with-my-shoulder-tendonitis.md

 &nbsp;

-It&#8217;s very important to take steps to fix the problem before it becomes a huge issue, where you can&#8217;t work at all.
+It's very important to take steps to fix the problem before it becomes a huge issue, where you can't work at all.
 Nobody wants that.

 &nbsp;

 # Stop!

 First things first, cut down on computer time and other activities that hurt your shoulder.
-I didn&#8217;t stop working (it&#8217;s my job after all), but I had to cut down on my own coding time.
+I didn't stop working (it's my job after all), but I had to cut down on my own coding time.

 This certainly sucks, but until the problem is solved, you need to chill out for a while.
-I got better after a few weeks (but still working my day job &#8211; and some occasional coding at home).
+I got better after a few weeks (but still working my day job - and some occasional coding at home).

 &nbsp;

 # Get moving!

 You need to exercise.
 Cardio that gets your arms moving.
-Walking, running, ellipse machine, etc. Biking won&#8217;t help much, because you need blood flowing to those inflamed shoulders.
+Walking, running, ellipse machine, etc. Biking won't help much, because you need blood flowing to those inflamed shoulders.

 If you can, try to do some very light strength exercises for your shoulders.
 Mostly rotator and supraspinatus exercise.
 For example, take a look here: